Rod Temperton: Songs written for Michael Jackson

-Rod Temperton's work attracted the attention of Quincy Jones, and he asked his engineer Bruce Swedien to check out the Heatwave album.
+Temperton's work attracted the attention of Quincy Jones, and he asked his engineer Bruce Swedien to check out the Heatwave album.
 "Holy cow!
-I simply loved Rod's musical feeling – everything about it – Rod's arrangements, his tunes, his songs – was exceedingly hip", recalled Swedien, also calling Temperton: "the most disciplined pop music composer I've ever met.
+I simply loved Rod's musical feeling.
+Everything about it—Rod's arrangements, his tunes, his songs—was exceedingly hip", Swedien said, calling Temperton "the most disciplined pop music composer I've ever met.
 When he comes to the studio, every musical detail is written down or accounted for in Rod's mind.
 He never stops until he feels confident that the music we're working on is able to stand on its own."
-In 1979, Temperton was recruited by Quincy Jones to write for what became Michael Jackson's first solo album in four years, and his first full-fledged solo release for Epic Records, titled Off the Wall.
-Temperton wrote three songs for the album, including "Rock with You", which became the second US number 1 single from the album.
+In 1979, Jones recruited Temperton to write for Off the Wall, Michael Jackson's first solo album in four years and his first full-fledged solo release for Epic Records.
+Temperton wrote three songs for the album, including "Rock with You", which was the album's second US no. 1 single.

 In the early 1980s, Temperton left Germany and moved to Beverly Hills, California.
-In 1982, Temperton wrote three songs, including the title track, for Jackson's next LP, Thriller, which became the biggest-selling album of all time in the United States, selling 32 million copies.
-Temperton also wrote the spoken word section of the song for the actor Vincent Price.
-On coming up with the title "Thriller", Temperton once said:
+In 1982, he wrote three songs, including the title track, for Jackson's next LP, Thriller, which became the biggest-selling album of all time in the US, selling 32 million copies.
+Temperton also wrote the song's spoken-word section for Vincent Price.
+Of the title "Thriller", Temperton said:

 Other songwriting successes

-Temperton wrote successfully for other musicians, his hits including disco classic "Stomp!" for The Brothers Johnson; George Benson's "Give Me the Night"; "Baby, Come to Me" for Patti Austin and James Ingram; "Love Is in Control (Finger on the Trigger)" for Donna Summer; and "Yah Mo B There" for James Ingram and Michael McDonald.
-He also wrote for Herbie Hancock, The Manhattan Transfer, Mica Paris, Rufus and Chaka Khan, and many others.
+Temperton wrote for other musicians, his hits including disco classic "Stomp!" for The Brothers Johnson; George Benson's "Give Me the Night"; "Baby, Come to Me" for Patti Austin and James Ingram; "Love Is in Control (Finger on the Trigger)" for Donna Summer; and "Yah Mo B There" for James Ingram and Michael McDonald.
+Temperton also wrote for Herbie Hancock, The Manhattan Transfer, Mica Paris, Rufus and Chaka Khan, Karen Carpenter, and many others.

 Film work

-In 1979, Temperton co-wrote the song, Keep Tomorrow For Me, with Barry Blue.
-The song was performed by Heatwave for the movie Escape To Athena soundtrack.
-The song served as the movie's closing theme.
+In 1979, Temperton and Barry Blue co-wrote the song "Keep Tomorrow For Me".
+Heatwave performed it on the soundtrack for the movie Escape to Athena.

-In 1982, Temperton wrote the music to Someone in the Dark, recorded by Michael Jackson, and produced by Quincy Jones, for the movie E.T. the Extra-Terrestrial, with lyrics by Alan and Marilyn Bergman.
+In 1982, Temperton wrote the music to "Someone in the Dark", recorded by Michael Jackson, and produced by Quincy Jones, for the movie E.T. the Extra-Terrestrial, with lyrics by Alan and Marilyn Bergman.

-In 1986, Temperton was nominated for the Academy Award for Best Original Song for "Miss Celie's Blues (Sister)", which he wrote with Quincy Jones and Lionel Richie for The Color Purple film of 1985.
+In 1986, Temperton was nominated for the Academy Award for Best Original Song for "Miss Celie's Blues (Sister)", which he wrote with Quincy Jones and Lionel Richie for the film The Color Purple.
 (Richie won the award for "Say You, Say Me", from White Nights.)
 He was also nominated for Best Original Score, along with the 11 other composers, including Jones, who worked on The Color Purple's soundtrack.

-Later in 1986, the buddy-cop action-comedy Running Scared was released, featuring five new songs written by Temperton, including "Sweet Freedom", performed by Michael McDonald; and "Man Size Love", performed by Klymaxx.
-Temperton also composed the film's score.
+Later in 1986, the buddy cop film Running Scared was released, featuring five new songs by Temperton, including "Sweet Freedom", performed by Michael McDonald, and "Man Size Love", performed by Klymaxx.
+Temperton also wrote the film's score.